sfomuseum/go-pointinpolygon-wasm/README.md

 ![](docs/images/go-pointinpolygon-wasm-onload.png)

 Once the data is loaded the webpage will load a map and perform an initial point-in-polygon query for the point at the map's center point.
 This will return the record for San Francisco International Airport campus.
-The can see the JSON-encoded results for the query displayed on the right.
+You can see the JSON-encoded results for the query displayed on the right.

 ![](docs/images/go-pointinpolygon-wasm-features.png)